Are you a young carer?

 - If you are looking after a person over the age of 18 you are entitled to a carer's assessment - this will aim to find ways in which you can be supported in your caring role.
 To have an assessment you can complete a self-assessment form and submit it to Sutton council or you can call the Contact Centre on 020 8770 6080 to request a face-to-face carer's assessment.
 If you prefer, you can ask someone you know to contact the council for you - maybe a friend or relative, a teacher, or your family doctor.
 Don't be afraid to ask - it is important to get the help you are entitled to.

 Other information and advice

-Sutton Carers Centre provides specialist support for young carers aged 8-25, including information, advice and lots of other support services.
-Find out more about what they offer by looking at their latest newsletter, or by getting in touch: 020 8296 5611, email@example.com
+Sutton Carers Centre provides specialist support for both young (8-18) and adult carers, including information, advice and lots of other support services.
+Find out more about what they offer, or refer yourself or a young carer for support, by looking at the website, or by getting in touch.

 Carers Direct has videos, carers' stories and lots of useful information for young carers.

 The Children's Society provides information, advice and support for young carers across the country.

 Barnardos provides support and information for young carers.